metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Orlando Brown a point of weakness for the Chiefs.

 Josh Allen has been fantastic.
 His improvisational plays and his ability to make quick reads has really been the difference in this affair.

+The Chiefs seem to genuinely hate playing at a scheduled pace.
+Big plays to Tyreek Hill are necessary for this Kansas offense to go past second gear.